Way More Israel participants live in dorms in Jerusalem’s Old city, with approximately 2-4 people living in one room.

 Please contact our staff with questions/concerns.

-Most of your living expenses will be covered, but around $250 per month is recommended for cellphone rental and personal expenses (i.e. travel outside of Jerusalem).
+Participants usually spend $400-600 per month for food, local travel and personal expenses.
+Cellphone rental and travel outside of Jerusalem could increase your costs.
 This is only a guideline and some participants will spend more or less.
 Bring your ATM card with you – it’s the quickest and easiest way to get cash!

 We can try to accommodate you, but generally that is not possible since companies are counting on you and your work at their company.